My Cart (0 pieces)

 PNG vs. SVG for print?

-PNG is generally better for print as it is a raster image type composed of pixels.
+PNG format is generally better for print as it is a raster image type composed of pixels.
 SVG is a vector image type composed of shapes, so it is better suited for on-screen use.

 Is PNG good for Cricut?